 Also, one should not be one-sided as it detracts from the importance of the conversation and the joint work that is done while having the dialogue is lost.

 Dialogic Listening focuses on the here and now of what is happening between people, not what is going on in the other person’s mind in order to understand it.

-Example of a Dialogic Listening conversation
+Examples of a Dialogic Listening Conversation

 Below you can read a conversation using the Dialogic Listening method: